How to edit action buttons?

 Inspecting buttons container in DevTools

-When flex-direction is column, the buttons will be stretched out to the edges of their container.
-To prevent it, use horizontal alignment.
+By default, when the flex-direction is column, the buttons will be stretched out to the edges of their container (outlined in blue in the screenshot below):

 The center value aligns the buttons to the middle of the container: